Portugal clings to austerity on edge of abyss

 Those views get little backing from the Portuguese, despite the country having experienced one of Europe's lowest growth rates in the run-up to the financial crisis.

-"If we went back to the escudo we would be more competitive as a country but citizens would be subject to mass devaluation of everything they own," said Paula Fazendas, 42, a cardiologist.
+"If we went back to the escudo we would be more competitive as a country but citizens would be subject to mass davaluation of everything they own," said Paula Fazendas, 42, a cardiologist.

 "If I could, I would take my money, put it in Switzerland and leave the country, but I won't do it because I have kids."